whitebook/plivohelper-python/README.rst

 License
 -------

-The Plivo-REST-Helper Library is distributed under the MIT License
+The Plivo Python Helper Library  is distributed under the MIT License